This post may contain affiliate links.

 RV camping is one of the biggest expenses for any RVer.
-So exactly how much have we spent on camping over the past 6 years, since we hit the road as full-time RVers traveling North America?
+So exactly how much did we spend on camping during six years as full-time RVers traveling North America?
 We’ve done every kind of RV camping – from RV parks to boondocking – and tracked the costs.
 Then calculated our average nightly camping rates, year over year.

-This is all part of our 6-year recap series, where we take an in-depth look at what our RV lifestyle has been costing us during this time.
+This is all part of our 6-year recap series, where we take an in-depth look at what our full-time RV lifestyle cost us during the first six years.

 Quick Links to Sections of This Article